Home Sports Baseball Fun Facts: Surprising Stats and History You Didn’t Know

 • Fenway Park, which opened in 1912, is the oldest MLB stadium still in use today.

-Most Interesting Facts About Baseball
+Most Fascinating Facts About Baseball

 Here are some of the most interesting facts you should know about baseball: